Designing an effective speed-training program - Part 6

 I often see coaches who will do core work for the first two weeks of the season and never specifically do it again.
 They will also work on speed drills until the first competition and then assume athletes do not need further work.
 Any element of training that is not consistently addressed will regress and become ineffective.
 Do not let your athletes become detrained in areas that are required for success.
 A poorly designed speed training program is better than no speed training program at all.

 Use training activities that complement those movements that are going to be required in your particular sport.
 This means using similar movement speeds, intensities and energy systems to those needed in competition.
 A USA football player does not need to go for a 3-mile run on his recovery day, but a soccer player does.
 A 100m sprinter does not need to focus on change of direction drills, but a tennis player does.
 And of course, no athlete can improve their speed by running at less than full speed.

 Sweat the technique

 You must be a stickler for perfect technique in practice.
-I always tell athletes that it is likely we will have to take a step back to go two steps forward.
-If that means you have to move a little bit slower in order to get things right, then so be it.
+I always tell athletes that we will likely have to take a step back to go two steps forward.
+If that means you have to move a little bit slower to get things right, then so be it.
 Unlearning bad habits is the only way to improve.
-If athletes focus on form and technique in practice, the correct movement patterns will soon become automated and this will carry over to competitions.
-It is easy to ignore mistakes in technique that take a little more time and effort to fix.
-But in the long run everyone will be much better off taking the time to work out the kinks in practice.
+If athletes focus on form and technique in practice, the correct movement patterns will soon become automated, which will carry over to competitions.
+It is easy to ignore mistakes in a technique that take a little more time and effort to fix.
+But in the long run, everyone will be much better off taking the time to work out the kinks in practice.

 Remember, practice is the time to work on mechanical problems.
 Even when the problem is not fixed, do not address it during a competition.
-Just let the athlete be an athlete.
+Let the athlete be an athlete.